 The Basics

 eBay is a great source for Price Points because we can see exactly what each item sold for.
-To keep our price guide as accurate as possible, add as many Price Points as possible for each item.
+To keep our price guide as accurate as possible, please carefully read and follow these rules and guidelines.

-Before adding any Price Points from eBay, please read and become familiar with our Price Point Quality Standards.
+Before adding any Price Points from eBay, please read and become familiar with the Price Point Quality Standards.
 All Price Points added must meet those standards.
-Disregard for the quality standards may result in limitations on Squad participation or removal from the Squad.
+Disregarding the quality standards may result in limitations on Squad participation or removal from the Squad.

 What NOT to add to the Price Guide